nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <hr/>

-**Use Case UC0005: View tuition appointment**
+**Use Case UC0006: View tuition appointment**

 **MSS**

 1. User requests to view the list of tuition appointments.
 2. TutorTracker displays the list of tuition appointments to the user.
-3. User requests to view an appointment by index.
+3. User requests to view an appointment by date.
 2. TutorTracker displays the appointment.

     Use case ends.